 Rightmove is the UK’s largest property portal and receives an estimated 100m visits every month from potential property buyers and vendors looking to sell their home.
 Most major estate agents list property with them but they also have a couple of great tools you can use to value your property for free online.

 We will be using 3 Rightmove resources to value a property in this tutorial.

 The Rightmove for Sale data is simply using their portal to see which properties are currently on the market for sale, how much the asking price is and what’s ‘sold under contract’. it’s very handy if there are recently sold properties in the area.

 Because rightmove is the biggest property portal, with over 19,000 Estate Agency listing properties, you have the best chance of finding good comparable results.

 Rightmove Market Trends is a tool which looks at historical sold prices in an area over a period of time and compiles this data into a valuation trend graph which we can use to estimate a value of a property sold several years ago.

 We used this data to estimate this properties value using the free Rightmove valuation tools.

-We found the property price index and for sale results were not the most accurate way to value a property, however it was useful in giving a rough guide to how much property in the area might be worth.
+We found the property price index and for sale results were not the most accurate way to value a property, however it was useful in giving a rough guide to how much real property in the area might be worth.
 By reviewing properties for sale in your area alongside recent market trends you should get a good idea on the potential valuation.

 Remember not to confuse the Sold House Prices section of the website with the Rightmove Property Valuation section – which will not give you an online property valuation, but rather pass your details onto local estate agents who are paid members of their service.